google/google-api-cpp-client/README.md

 For the current Google APIs Client Library for C++ see: http://github.com/google/google-api-cpp-client/

-The current installation has only been tested on Unix/Linux systems and OS/X.
+The current installation has only been tested on Unix/Linux systems.
 This release does not support Windows yet.
 The following sequence of actions should result in a turnkey build of the client libraries from the source code given only:

+## Building

-## Prerequisites:
+### Prerequisites:
 * python   (Available from http://www.python.org/getit/)
   - verified with versions 2.6.4 and 2.7.3
 * C++ compiler and Make